Kanki, Purulia: Infrastructure

 According to the District Census Handbook 2011, Puruliya, Kanki covered an area of 3.8688 km2.
 There is a railway station at Santaldih, 4 km away.
 Among the civic amenities, it had 17 km roads with both open and closed drains, the protected water supply involved overhead tank, hand pump, uncovered well.
 It had 495 domestic electric connections.
 Among the medical facilities it had 1 dispensary/ health centre, 1 family welfare centre, 1 maternity and child welfare centre, 1 veterinary hospital, 4 medicine shops.
 Among the educational facilities it had were 1 primary school, 1 middle school, the nearest secondary school, the nearest senior secondary school, at Santaldih 2 km away, the nearest general degree college at Raghunathpur 24 km away.
 It had 2 non-formal education centres (Sarvya Siksha Abhiyan centres).
 Among the important products it manufactured were bamboo products.
 It had the branch of 1 nationalised bank.

 Transport

 The railway station at Santaldih, on the Adra-Gomoh branch line is located nearby.

 Education

 Santaldih College was established in 2008 at Usir, PO Chatarmahul.

 Chakbad High School is a Bengali-medium coeducational institution established in 1951.
 It has facilities for teaching from class V to class XII.

 Kanki Junior High School is a Bengali-medium coeducational institution established in 2008.
 It has facilities for teaching from class V to class VIII.

 Culture

 Banda Deul, located nearby, an 11th-century temple, is a monument of national importance.

-There are 3 dilapidated deuls at Para belonging to the 10th-11th century.